 An Alternative Method of Calculation

 You might also recoup some of what you spend on auto loan interest by using another method at tax time.
 The standard mileage rate method allows you deduct 53.5 cents per mile driven for business purposes in 2017, and 54.5 cents per mile in 2018.
-But again, you would count only business miles, not your overall total.
+But again, you would count only miles driven in the course of doing business for the business mileage deduction, not your overall total.